Snapchat/KeyDB-docs/docs/armm-configurations-advanced.md

 Furthermore, the default configuration also disables some existing features and adds some unintended features.
 This may present issues depending on how a multi-master with potentially attached read replicas are used.

-In this section, changes to the server configuration keydb.conf will be recommended to optimize a setup.
+In this section, changes to the server configuration `keydb.conf` file will be recommended to optimize a setup.

 ## General Optimization

-The following configuration settings applies to setting up both masters and read-only replicas.
+The following configuration settings applies to both masters and read-only replicas.

 ### Performance Optimizations